anasik/anasik.github.io/_posts/2012-11-16-open-multiple-accounts-using-a-single-pc.md

   - multiple logins on a pc
   - two fb accounts at once
 ---
 It is not exactly anything new or secret but most people have trouble logging into multiple fb, or gmail e.t.c. acconts at once using the same pc.
 Well theres a way.
 The best option is to open some other browser, and login using that one.
-But if u want to use the same browser, just open a private window or tab, and&#8230;..
+But if you want to use the same browser, just open a private window or tab, and&#8230;..
 ENJOY!